Shreyas529/spaceInvaders/README.md

         GAME
-                -Depending on the difficulty selected by the user in the aforementioned screen , The difficulty level is set -After the difficulty has been selected the game ask for the users username which it uses to store the scores of the player
+                -Depending on the difficulty selected by the user in the aforementioned screen , The difficulty level is set -After the difficulty has been selected the game ask for the users username which it uses to store the scores of the player.
+Privacy is our                     upmost concern and be rest assured that we would never sell you data to any outside third parties
                 -On the top left corner of the screen the game shows your current score and the highest score for the current difficulty rating
                 -On the top right corner of the screen the game shows you two buttons :
                         1.)Pause: It pauses the game and stays paused until the user presses C whereby it resumes 2.)Exit: It exits the game and displays a game over screen , The game over screen displays the score and if the user presses Space it                           starts a new game but if the user presses Esc button it takes them to a confirm exit page .
 This page has option to confirm and cancel
                 -After Every 10 points the speed of the enemies increase -After Every 15 points there appears an slow down orb in a random location on the screen which when shot decreases the speed of the enemies